Recover Shuswap Information

 - Skwlax Aggregates accepts clean concrete and asphalt at $40 per tonne, 7 AM to 4 PM, Monday – Friday.
 Located directly across the road from the Industrial Park on IR#1.
 Visit www.skwlaxaggregates.com for more information.

-Landfill or Transfer Station Hours of Operations and Location
+Landfill or Transfer Station Hours and Location

-Waste Transfer Facility Landfills Scotch Creek Transfer Station 3508 Squilax-Anglemont Hwy
+Scotch Creek Transfer Station

-Open 8 AM to 2 PM (7 days a week)Salmon Arm Landfill 4290 20th Avenue SE, Salmon Arm
+4290 20th Avenue SE, Salmon Arm

 Columbia Shuswap Regional District